Third-party and independent candidates for the 2020 United States presidential election

 This article lists third-party and independent candidates, also jointly known as minor candidates, associated with the 2020 United States presidential election.

 "Third party" is a term commonly used in the United States in reference to political parties other than the Democratic and Republican parties.
 An independent candidate is one not affiliated with any political party.

 The list of candidates whose names were printed on the ballot or who were accepted as write-in candidates varied by state.
 More than a hundred candidates were on the ballot or formally registered as write-in candidates in at least one state.

 All minor candidates combined received less than 2% of the national votes.

 Summary

+Appearing on every ballot, Libertarian Party nominee Jo Jorgensen performed the best of any third-party candidate, receiving 1,865,535 votes.
+Jorgensen received 187,910 votes in California, her best state vote total.
+She received 2.63% of the vote in South Dakota, her best state by percentage.
+Jorgensen was the only candidate to receive more than 2% of the vote in any one state.

+Green Party candidate Howie Hawkins was the only other third-party candidate to receive more than 1% of the vote in any state, which he did in Maine.
+Hawkins also received his highest vote total in California, with 81,032 votes.

+In Nevada, None of These Candidates received 1% of the vote.